awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 If a result is found, the URL will be returned as a string.

+### Void (Null)

+If `ExplicitNull` is specified and a predefined error occurs, a null value will be returned

 ## NOTES

 The `Source` parameter works with both styles of clip URL that Twitch uses.

-Errors with the following ErrorIds will result in `$null` being returned and skipping to the next item in the pipeline (if any):
+The following ErrorIds are defined:
 * `MissingTimestamp`: The `Source` video URL is missing a timestamp parameter. ("...t=1h23m45s")
 * `VideoNotFound`: The originating video the source clip came from is unavailable or deleted.
 * `InvalidVideoType`: The source, originating, or `XRef` video is not an archived broadcast.
 * `UserNotFound`: The user/channel name given for `XRef` wasn't found.
 * `EventNotInRange`: The `Source` event happened before the earliest video returned by Twitch API.
 * `EventNotFound`: The `Source` event happened when the user/channel wasn't broadcasting.

+When one of these errors occur, the function will move on to the next item from the pipeline (if any).
+If `ExplicitNull` is specified, the function will first return a value of `$null` before moving on to the next item.

 ## RELATED LINKS